SuxinL/Notes/Todo/2025/April/mind_map.md

                     - procedure -> one article for one mature model  -> quick apply
                     - thought log -> a step of a model has its article of thoughts
                         - refinement log

+## Current

+1. all other models --> the modeling model: I want to use a modeling model to create all other models

+    the modeling model => a model => a case
+2. root: how to create the modeling model?
+    - clue 1: the root of applying models is to TEST THE CURRENT SYSTEM
+        - goal orientation
+    - clue 2: Initially, I did NOT use the modeling model to create models of
+        - goal achievement
+        - problem solving
+        - learning

+## Plan